NetApp/trident/README.md

 ### Helper Scripts

-This section describes various scripts that are used to install, uninstall, or update Trident in Kubernetes or OpenShift.
+This section describes various scripts that are used to install or uninstall Trident in Kubernetes or OpenShift.
 Please see [Command-line options](#command-line-options) if you are interested in running the Trident binary for non-Kubernetes deployments.